Skip to main content

 Retirement Planning is often the key objective when someone seeks the help of a financial planner.
 Their main objective is figuring out how much money they need to save and invest in order to live a comfortable lifestyle throughout their retirement.

-In addition, many people are concerned about setting up a college savings plan at The Children’s ISA because sending their child to college typically occurs well before they are ready to retire from their career.
+In addition, many people are concerned about college savings plans because sending their child to college typically occurs well before they are ready to retire from their career.
 Often when a child is born, emotions run high and inevitably the discussion turns to saving for college since the projections for what it will cost by the time this baby moves into a freshman dormitory seem astronomical.
 In fact, one college calculator I use to forecast the cost of college 18 years from now estimates $70,000 annually for an in-state public school for tuition, room, and board.
 Double that amount when considering a private school.
 It’s no wonder that parents and grandparents begin worrying about saving for college as soon as a child is born!

 Consider this: loans are always readily available to support a college education, but they most certainly aren’t for retirement.
 Before you start tucking away money for a child’s education, answer this, “Are you already doing enough and saving enough for your own retirement?
 Are you contributing the maximum amount each year to your retirement plan provided by your employer?
 Are you contributing each year to a Roth IRA for both you and your spouse, if you are eligible?
-Have you consulted a financial advisor or a coach for financial advisors to help you determine if you are on track to have enough money in retirement to live the type of lifestyle you would like to lead?”
+Have you consulted a financial advisor to help you determine if you are on track to have enough money in retirement to live the type of lifestyle you would like to lead?”
 If the answer to any of these questions is no, then you may want to seriously consider whether saving significant amounts of money for college is the best use of your resources right now.
 If you come up short with your retirement savings, you may not have many options to make up for what you didn’t save when you had the chance.
-A good financial advisor from Farwell Group can help educate and coach you through many volatile situations.
-Looking for serial entrepreneur and financial thought leader to help you with your financial decision, then you have to approach a good business finance coach to guide you well.
-Another great idea would be to consult a business insurance broker for any advice about finances.

 In addition to choosing to save money for college rather than for retirement, the other mistake some parents make is depleting their retirement funds in order to pay for college.
 Since many retirement plans and IRAs will let you take money out to pay for college without any penalty, people do this, not thinking about the long term effects it can have on their retirement.
 If you are already struggling to save enough for a comfortable retirement, taking a big chunk out of that savings may leave your nest egg woefully malnourished.